Pettit Memorial Chapel: Significance

-The Pettit Memorial Chapel was added to the U.S. National Register of Historic Places on December 1, 1978, Although the National Register nomination discusses Wright's work in relation to several significant monuments designed by Louis H. Sullivan, it is important to note that the Pettit Chapel is not a tomb or mausoleum but a functional building.
+The Pettit Memorial Chapel was added to the U.S. National Register of Historic Places on December 1, 1978, Although the National Register nomination discusses Wright's work in relation to several significant monuments designed by Louis H. Sullivan, the Pettit Chapel is not a tomb or mausoleum but a functional building.
 As such, it is not especially useful to compare Wright's chapel to Sullivan's Getty, Ryerson, or Wainwright tombs.
 It is more productive to view the Pettit Chapel and its architectural significance in the context of Wright's Prairie-style residential work of the period.
 The residential character of the chapel is consistent with its intended use as a place for funeral services and gatherings as well as a shelter for visitors to the cemetery.
 The chapel was used for funerals until the 1920s when the use of commercial funeral parlors became more popular.